caugustine2022/resume/README.md

 * Installed, configured, and hardened standalone Linux servers.
 * Managed physical, virtual, and network storage (HD, LVM, NFS, SAMBA, NAS).
 * Installed, configured, and managed LAMP (Linux/Apache/MySQL/PHP) stacks.
+* Containerized an e-commerce application built with Python Django.
+* Set Up Django with Postgres, Nginx, and Gunicorn on the Ubuntu server.
 * Performed user/group administration, file/directory security, authentication, and access management (SSH, Firewalls).
 * Wrote crontab for scheduling automatics repetitive jobs and executing shell scripts.
 * Analyzed and interpreted system and application log files.
 * Configured SELinux detection security software.
 * Configured and managed network services (HTTP, NFS, SCP, NTP).
 * Troubleshot booting issues, identified and resolved the service failures affecting boot.
-* Resolved package management dependency issues.
 * Collected system information to aid in troubleshooting, documenting resources, monitoring for any behavior modifications and intrusion, and configuring the system to send log messages to the system’s centralized host.
-* Collaborated with the development and operation team to troubleshoot and resolve issues.
+* Resolved package management dependency issues, and collaborated with the development and operation team to troubleshoot and resolve issues.
 * Presented weekly system status reports and maintained documentation reports.

 ### **Tar Technologies LLC.**